atesgoral/ates.dev/src/posts/2024-12-25-dweeting-outside-the-box/index.md

 ### Unicode

-[Here's a][12] silly one with printing text "▮▮▮▮▮▮▮▮▮" instead of rendering rectangles.
+[Here's][12] a silly one with printing text "▮▮▮▮▮▮▮▮▮" instead of rendering rectangles.
 The scaling makes the characters stretched out to create the bars:

 [12]: https://www.dwitter.net/d/22874